densmr/myscripts/README.md

 gdscripts
 =========

-Scripts for manipulating with Google Drive documents
+My scripts for manipulating with data